arkku/dotfiles/README.md

   directory
 * `V` – split the window horizontally and select another pane to place in the split
-* `H` – split the window vertically and select another pane to plaec in the split
+* `H` – split the window vertically and select another pane to place in the split
 * `M` – choose a window to move to (swap with) the current
 * `<` – swap the pane left